-This Daily Sink Spray is one I began using after reading that most kitchen sinks are dirtier than toilets.
+This Daily Sink Spray is one I created and began using after reading that most kitchen sinks are dirtier than toilets.

-So rather than standing guard over the sink 24/7 I decided to create a spray that would kill germs.
-While I was at it, I wanted something that would treat odors and leave a nice shine on my stainless steel sink.
+So I decided to create a spray that would kill germs.
+While I was at it, I wanted something that would treat odors and leave a beautiful shine on my stainless steel sink.

 Oh, and I wanted it to work on bathroom sinks, too.

-Although scrubbing the kitchen sink and wiping the bathroom basins are part of my daily cleaning routine, I wanted something I could quickly use when I know the sink needs a bit of extra attention.
-Like when my son banged the mud off of his tennis shoes in the kitchen sink the other day, or any time I cook with raw chicken.
+Although scrubbing the kitchen sink and wiping the bathroom basins are part of my daily cleaning routine, I wanted something to use when the sink needs a bit of extra attention.
+Like when my son banged the mud off of his tennis shoes in the kitchen sink the other day or any time I cook raw chicken.

 Why it Works